Studio Matongé at JAM Hotel Gent: mud cloth joins committed hospitality

 The Lionel Jadot Studio: creativity and vision

-Architect, designer, and scenographer, Lionel Jadot is recognized for his ability to transform spaces into true experiences.
+Architect, designer, and scenographer, Lionel Jadot is renowned for his ability to transform spaces into true experiences.
 Founder of the collective Zaventem Ateliers, he brings together a community of artisans and creators who push the boundaries between architecture, design, and art.His approach is based on upcycling, inventiveness, and the dialogue between raw materials and refined finishes.

 ------------------------------------------------------------------------------------------

 In 2018, he founded Zaventem Ateliers, a former industrial site transformed into a 6,000 m² creative laboratory.
-This venue brings together more than 30 independent artisans, artists, and designers, all driven by the same ambition: to reinvent the arts and crafts professions and explore new synergies between expertise and innovation.
+This venue brings together more than 30 independent artisans, artists, and designers, all driven by the same ambition: to reinvent the arts and crafts professions and explore new synergies between know-how and innovation.

 With projects ranging from hotel design (including the JAM Hotel Gent) to artistic installations, Lionel Jadot has established himself as a key figure on the contemporary European design scene.